 With technological changes continuing to advance over the next 10-15 years, these advances “are expected to continue to increase demand for a highly skilled workforce, support higher productivity growth, and change the organization of business and the nature of employment relationships.”
 (The Future of Work — Trends and Implications).

-We are all aware of how rapid technology advancements can change business overnight just by affecting product demand (RIP video and music stores) so only companies that can adapt quickly and communicate company objectives will be able to thrive.
+We are all aware of how rapid technology advancements can change the business overnight just by affecting product demand (RIP video and music stores) so only companies that can adapt quickly and communicate company objectives will be able to thrive.

 The “shifting of permanent lifetime jobs to more temporary and nonstandard workers” further proves that companies can’t afford siloed communication anymore.
-Real-time communication and alignment along with the subsequent internal adjusting will be the one-two punch that keeps companies lean, mean and internally strong enough to weather the tough battles waiting in the wings.
+Real-time communication and alignment along with the subsequent internal adjusting will be the one-two punch that keeps companies lean, mean, and internally strong enough to weather the tough battles waiting in the wings.